 To be able to produce goods it is necessary to buy raw materials at the market or directly at their manufacturers.
-The following raw material manufacturers have been announced so far:
+You are also able to lease one or more raw material manufacturers for a while.

 Players may manage the production process in their own workshops, but it is also possible for them to let an experienced foreman do that job.
 He keeps supplies coming, sells produced goods for the best prices and assigns the employees to their jobs.

 Thus the player can attend to other things… like paving the political career or scheming malicious intrigues.